 BDC Map Collection

 The BDC currently houses more than 500 maps of the local area.
-As of this writing most are listed in the SC LENDS catalog.
+As of this writing most are listed in the SC ENDS catalog.

 Collection of 19th Century Illustrated Newspaper Prints

 The BDC currently houses about 150 sheets from Frank Leslie's Illustrated Newspaper and Harper's Weekly.
 Most of the images date from 1861 - 1900.
 As of this writing approximately 100 are listed in the SC LENDS catalog.